AthanorLabs/atomic-swap/README.md

 ## Donations

-The work on this project is currently not funded.
-If you'd like to donate, you can send XMR to the following address: `48WX8KhD8ECgnRBonmDdUecGt8LtQjjesDRzxAjj7tie4CdhtqeBjSLWHhNKMc52kWayq365czkN3MV62abQobTcT1Xe6xC`
+The work on this project is currently funded via a [Monero CCS Proposal](https://ccs.getmonero.org/proposals/noot-eth-xmr-atomic-swap.html) If you would like help fund this project, feel free to contribute to a follow-up CCS proposal when it's ready for funding.
+In the meantime, check out other [CCS proposals ready for funding](https://ccs.getmonero.org/funding-required/).